wagov/wasocshared/docs/advisories/20241010001-Firefox-critical-vuln.md

 ## Overview

-The WA SOC has been made aware a critical vulnerability in Firefox that allows an attacker to achieve code execution in the content process by exploiting a use-after-free vulnerability.
+The WA SOC has been made aware a critical vulnerability in Firefox that allows an attacker to achieve code execution by exploiting a use-after-free vulnerability.

 Mozilla has stated that there are reports of the vulnerability being exploited in the wild and has released updates to it's Firefox products.